djkeu/raiders_python/photoTexts.md

 # Texts to display when gloves are spotted
+(choose one)

-Another glove succesfully put on photo!
+- Another glove succesfully put on photo!

-Another glove succesfully captured on the sensitive plate!
+- Another glove succesfully captured on the sensitive plate!

-You have succesfully caught another (lost) glove on camera!
+- You have succesfully caught another (lost) glove on camera!

+- ..